 Dark Chocolate Lindt Bunny

 This was my most exciting Easter discovery one year!
 This is a nice affordable vegan Chocolate Bunny for the baskets.
-You can also order this Dark Chocolate Bunny for $4.29 online at Target HERE.
+You can also order this Dark Chocolate Bunny for $4.29 online at Target HERE. but if you can do Order Pickup that may be safer than having them shipped.

-I noticed that the Target site lists milk as an ingredient, but milk is not listed in the ingredient list on the bunny.
 I did a separate post on these bunnies, and you can even order a FREE personalized ribbon thru April 1st.

 Natural Candy Store Online

-Natural Candy Store is my go-to for my holiday candy and chocolates.
+Natural Candy Store is my go-to for my special holiday candy and chocolates.
 They have many vegan options.

 I have been ordering from this company since 2012.
 I order my holiday vegan candy and chocolate for my daughter from them, and have always been impressed with the quality and selection.